VlxtIykg/VlxtIykg/README.md

 ![](https://github-readme-stats-one-bice.vercel.app/api?username=VlxtIykg&include_all_commits=true&show_icons=true&title_color=8a4eff&text_color=b36eff&icon_color=9c6eff&role=OWNER,ORGANIZATION_MEMBER)

 <br><br>
+## 🌱 Projects
+- Developing an image classifier to discern between matching and solo pictures! 😨
+- Revamping all my old deprecated repositories!

+> _Psst_<br>

+🌟 **Welcome Contributors!**

+If you are interested in helping with the revamping of my old deprecated repositories, I warmly welcome you to contribute!
+Your contributions will be greatly appreciated.

+Feel free to check out the repositories and submit pull requests with your improvements and updates.
+Together, we can breathe new life into these projects and make them even better!

+Thank you in advance for your support and contributions!

+## ❄️ Finished projects
+I made a custom [Logger]() for minecraft modding
 ## 📚 Learning
 - 🤖 AI, ML, DL, NLP, CV, and more!

-## 🌱 Projects
-- Developing an image classifier to discern between matching and solo pictures.
+_**Note:** The latest stable version of TensorFlow that supports GPU is 2.10.
+You can find more information in the [official documentation](https://www.tensorflow.org/install/pip)._

 ## 🏆 I have experience in
 - Languages: Python, JavaScript, Java, HTML, CSS, PHP, SQL, Rust, and more!